I asked him what he thought she meant when she said "something happened that was very hurtful and frightening."

 Phase Two: Understanding

 Understanding goes beyond recognizing the long-term effects of the abuse.
-Answering the questions, "Why did the abuser act in that way?" and "What other problems were occurring for the person at the time?" may be a part of this stage of your healing process.
+Answering the questions, “Why did the abuser act in that way?” and “What other problems were occurring for the person at the time?” may be a part of this stage of your healing process.
 Most important, this stage involves the realization that you were not to blame for the abuse.
 You did not cause the abuse or allow it to happen in any way.
-It is up to adults to protect children; it is not the child's role to protect himself from adults.
-Developing a general understanding of why people abuse others--children, in particular--can help you step back from your experience and view it from a different perspective.
+It is up to adults to protect children; it is not the child’s role to protect himself from adults.
+Developing a general understanding of why people abuse others–children, in particular–can help you step back from your experience and view it from a different perspective.

 For example, after many sessions of anger and tears, Mark, a fifty-two-year-old, well-dressed businessman who lived a fast-track lifestyle, was able to step back from his experience and understand why his father physically abused him: